-Nagoya University applies for "Certificates of Eligibility" on behalf of prospective NUPACE students and, once applications have been processed, sends the "Certificates" directly to the students via e-mail.
-It is imperative that when applying for a "student visa", students take the screenshot/printout of their "Certificate of Eligibility", passport, and letter of admission to the Japanese Embassy or Consulate.
-Students are also required to show the "Certificate" to the immigration authorities at the airport when they enter Japan.
+Nagoya University applies for "Certificates of Eligibility" on behalf of prospective NUPACE students and, once applications have been processed, sends the "Certificates" directly to the students or their home institutions via e-mail.
+It is imperative that when applying for a "student visa", students take their passport, letter of admission, and a screenshot or print-out of their "Certificate of Eligibility" to a Japanese Embassy or Consulate.